Sticksword/facebook-messenger-bots/README.md

 somewhat useful definition of what a webhook is since I did not know prior to this:
 `A WebHook is an HTTP callback: an HTTP POST that occurs when something happens; a simple event-notification via HTTP POST.
 A web application implementing WebHooks will POST a message to a URL when certain things happen.`

+## PRIVATE POLICY DISCLOSURE
+I will not distribute the data.
+Currently I have no plans to use data but in the future, I would like to tailor the bot behavior based on the data, but even so, I will ask permission first.